Murli0399/Java_Interview_Question/README.md

 - 135 .
 What are the important interfaces in the collection hierarchy?
 - 136 .
 What are the important methods that are declared in the collection interface?
 - 137 .
 Can you explain briefly about the List interface?
 - 138 .
-Explain about ArrayList with an example.
+Explain ArrayList with an example.
 - 139 .
 Can an ArrayList have duplicate elements?
 - 140 .
-How do you iterate around an ArrayList using iterator?
+How do you iterate around an ArrayList using an iterator?
 - 141 .
 How do you sort an ArrayList?
 - 142 .
-How do you sort elements in an ArrayList using comparable interface?
+How do you sort elements in an ArrayList using a comparable interface?
 - 143 .
-How do you sort elements in an ArrayList using comparator interface?
+How do you sort elements in an ArrayList using a comparator interface?
 - 144 .
 What is vector class?
 How is it different from an ArrayList?
 - 145 .
 What is linkedList?
 What interfaces does it implement?
 How is it different from an ArrayList?
 - 146 .
 Can you briefly explain about the Set interface?